Khoi-Nguyen-Xuan/Arknight-analysis-with-R/README.md

 <b>Sniper</b>, <b>Specialist</b> and <b> Caster </b> are the three classes with highest base attack, whereas Medic accounts for the lowest figures (quite reasonable!).

-Yet, there are several outliers in <b>Defender</b> and <b>Guard</b> class, indicating that Arknights has some tanks that deal thons of damage!
-I will clearly show the outlier later on.
+Yet, there are several outliers in <b>Defender</b> and <b>Guard</b> class, indicating that Arknights has some tanks that deal tons of damage!
+Let's find out who are them